nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

 For String-keyed or Int-keyed dictionaries, one can set `outputFormatting = .sortedKeys` on `JSONEncoder` to produce a stable ordering for snapshot testing, but as noted above, unless our keys are _specifically_ `String.self` or `Int.self`, that `outputFormatting` won’t matter, because our value will be encoded as an (arbitrarily-ordered) array.
 If we adopt the property wrapper, we encode a String-keyed dictionary under the hood, and our property will respect `outputFormatting = .sortedKeys` once more.

 The various code snippets in this article can all be [viewed as a gist here](https://gist.github.com/nevillco/6a15b5829cbd104f67affc0dbf7fc2d9), which runs in an Xcode playground.

+[^1]: Creating a new `ID` phantom type as seen here would require creating a new empty `enum` to use as the `Tag` namespace, and optionally a typealias if you want to avoid retyping the generic at every callsite, but the new Swift Macros should be able to eliminate this boilerplate.
+I've seen one such [implementation](https://github.com/FullQueueDeveloper/UniquelyTypedID).
+[^2]: Other common use cases for property wrappers that interact with Codable include: parsing API responses that include integers wrapped as strings, providing default Swift values to properties that are optional in JSON, or trying multiple decoding paths before throwing an error.